LuisRamos1311/Bachelorarbeit_Ramos/README.md

         Then optionally extend gating to other parts.
 At this stage, once coded, you’d still call: model(x) with the same input/output shapes as now.

-After the first experiment the project only predicted ups when only 24% of them were actually ups.

-First Experiment is going to be tuning the treshold to try to get a better result